Dental Office Names: How to Name Your Dental Practice

 2. Your Personal Brand

-Using your actual name as part of your practice’s name is considered “personal branding” in the marketing world.
-Many dentists do this by using their full name followed by DMD or DDS.
-This approach is simple as you are unlikely to encounter another dentist in your area with the same name as you.
+Using your actual name as part of your practice’s name is considered “personal branding” in marketing.
+Many dentists use their full name followed by DMD or DDS.
+This approach is simple, as you are unlikely to encounter another dentist in your area with the same name as you.

 There is also the question of whether using your name will help you create a memorable brand.
-If you come from a long line of dentists who practiced in the same area, then you can probably benefit by using the family name for your practice.
-However, if your name isn’t well known then the branding benefits of using it are limited.
-You might be better served by choosing a catchy name that people are likely to remember.
-Which name makes for a better brand:
+If you come from a long line of dentists who practice in the same area, you can benefit by using the family name for your practice.
+However, if your name isn’t well known, then the branding benefits of using it are limited.
+You might be better served by choosing a catchy name that people will likely remember.
+Which name makes for a better brand?

 Bright Smile Dentistry